Being denied a bank account can be extremely frustrating.

 Denied a Checking Account?
 These Reasons are Probably Why…

-Did you know, over 1 million people have been blacklisted from mainstream financial service like getting a new checking account as a result of past financial mistakes?
+Did you know, over 1 million people have been blacklisted from mainstream financial services like getting a new checking account as a result of past financial mistakes?
 (1)

 If you’re one of these people, you know it can be embarrassing at best, and financially crushing at the worst.